 St. Joseph is a larger medium-sized city located in the state of Missouri.
-With a population of 76,596 people and 23 constituent neighborhoods, St. Joseph is the eighth largest community in Missouri.
-St. Joseph has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 76,472 people and 23 constituent neighborhoods, St. Joseph is the eighth largest community in Missouri.
+Much of the housing stock in St. Joseph was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Joseph is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, St. Joseph isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Joseph are a mix of both white- and blue-collar jobs.
 Overall, St. Joseph is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in St. Joseph who work in office and administrative support (14.06%), sales jobs (10.51%), and food service (6.97%).

 The percentage of adults in St. Joseph who are college-educated is close to the national average for all communities of 21.84%: 19.23% of the adults in St. Joseph have a bachelor's degree or advanced degree.